HISTORY OF THE GOLF COURSE SUPERINTENDENTS ASSOCIATION OF NEW ENGLAND

 Richard T. Gagnon, superintendent at Segregansett Country Club, is awarded The Golf Course Superintendents Association of America (GCSAA) Excellence in Government Relations Award.
 The award recognizes and honors an individual, chapter or coalition/alliance that demonstrates outstanding advocacy or compliance efforts in government relations in February of 2010.

-Donald E. Hearn, CGCS is hired as the 1st full-time employee of the association and becomes our Association Manager starting in November of 2011.
+Donald E. Hearn, CGCS is hired as the 1st full-time employee of the Association as our Association Manager starting in November of 2011.

 Altogether, this is a record of which the Association may be justly proud in that its aims and achievements progress continually toward the goal of ultimate perfection in turf culture and professionalism.